-Not everyone is born a great speaker — in fact, majority of individuals need public speaking tips to overcome stage jitters.
+Not everyone is born a great speaker — in fact, the majority of individuals need public speaking tips to overcome stage jitters.
 I enjoy giving talks and speaking on stages, but that doesn’t mean I don’t get nervous.
-Aside from practicing, I’ve picked up several habits that keep my nerves at bay.
+Aside from practicing, I’ve picked up several habits to keep my nerves at bay.
 Let me share with you my effective tips for public speaking to give your confidence a boost:

 Public Speaking Tips and Tricks to Remember

 - Give Value to Your Audience and Inspire Action

 - Focus on Your Allies

 - Thank the Audience